Assessment of the Academic Program

 Department and program assessment materials can be found on the Provost and Dean of the Faculty CLEo site; information about student surveys can be found on the Office of Institutional Research website.

-Faculty and Staff members who need assistance with survey construction or other assessment materials may contact the Assistant Dean of the Faculty (firstname.lastname@example.org) or the Director of Institutional Research (email@example.com) for consultation.
+Faculty and Staff members who need assistance with survey construction or other assessment materials may contact the Associate Dean for Academic Affairs, Kendra Golden (firstname.lastname@example.org) or the Director of Institutional Research, Neal Christopherson (email@example.com) for consultation.